 Next, set up job alerts as you explore.
 Job alerts are regular email updates about new jobs that fit the criteria you’re interested in.
 It’s a convenient way to see new job postings as soon as employers post them.

-You can create an unlimited number of job alerts to be sent to you either daily or weekly.
+You can create multiple job alerts to be sent to you either daily or weekly.
 From your account, you can manage alerts by setting how often you’d like to receive email updates and pausing or deleting alerts.

 Third, use advanced search techniques to narrow in on the right job.
 You can search for specific companies or job titles by adding “company:” or “title:” to your search.
 For example: